bboston7/stellar-core/docs/software/commands.md

   * when `skiplowfeetxs` is set to `true` the transactions that are not accepted by the node due to having too low fee to pass the rate limiting are silently skipped.
 Otherwise (by default), such transactions would cause load generation to fail.

+  Soroban load generation also makes use of the `minpercentsuccess` parameter, which determines the minimum percentage of Soroban transactions that must succeed at apply time for load generation to be considered successful.

 * **manualclose**
   If MANUAL_CLOSE is set to true in the .cfg file, this will cause the current